-The Regional Air Quality Council prepares the state implementation plan elements that demonstrate and ensure long-term compliance with state and federal air quality standards.
+The Regional Air Quality Council prepares state implementation plans that demonstrate and ensure long-term compliance with state and federal air quality standards.
 DRCOG and the Regional Air Quality Council coordinate on a variety of regional air quality initiatives and projects.
 DRCOG provides travel model information to assist in the development of state implementation plans specifically related to forecasted emissions from the transportation sector.
-DRCOG also provides Congestion Mitigation and Air Quality funding to provide the Regional Air Quality Council with a funding source for its Clean Air Fleets, Ozone Aware, and local air quality pool projects.
+DRCOG also provides Congestion Mitigation and Air Quality funding to the Regional Air Quality Council for its Clean Air Fleets, Ozone Aware, and local air quality pool projects.
 To ensure transportation efforts align with Regional Air Quality Council initiatives, the executive director of the Regional Air Quality Council serves on the Regional Transportation Committee and is a permanent member of the Transportation Advisory Committee.